-Tell us a bit about your career to date
+Tell us a bit about your career path

 Are you on any boards?

-What impact has the Diploma in Corporate Governance had on your work?
+What impact has the UCD Diploma in Corporate Governance had on your work?

 What are the biggest challenges for boards at the moment?

 Having previously been a CEO responsible for ensuring that a board complied with the Code of Practice for the Governance of State Bodies (the Code), and currently being a NED and Audit Committee Chair that is similarly subject to the Code, I appreciate the level of work and time commitment involved, on an ongoing basis, in complying with those obligations and the associated burdens that are placed on directors’ shoulders - those, of course, being aside from all the responsibilities that flow from employment, health & safety and data protection law, etc., etc.

 In that context, one aspect of the programme that particularly stood out for me was the ongoing challenge that boards face in ensuring an appropriate division of their time between operational/compliance matters and strategy.
 Many boards undoubtedly feel that, as a consequence of the regulatory burden, they are spending less time on strategy that they would like.
 That said, material non-compliance can have very serious consequences for a company and its officers, for example in terms of the cost and reputational risks associated with being the subject of an investigation/enforcement action, and, as such, it is an integral part of the challenge that anyone joining a board is taking on.

 A lot has happened in the relatively short period since I completed the programme in 2019 – we’ve experienced a global pandemic, ESG has moved up the agenda, we’ve seen the crippling effects of the cyberattack on the HSE and, as a consequence of the invasion of Ukraine, we face significant economic and geopolitical uncertainty.
 These issues are all adding to the unenviable challenges facing company boards.